foosasugaome/express-finance/README.md

 4. Show performance of stocks in the portfolio.

 ## Stretch goals
 1. Show real-time stock prices in company profile page.
+(Done)
 2. Add a crypto portfolio.

 ## Progress
 1. User can now register and login.
 User can logout and clear session.
 2. User can create portfolios.
-3. User can search stocks and add to portfolio..
+3. User can search stocks and add to portfolio.
 4. News are published when clicking thet NEWS link in the navigation
 5. Performance of each stock can be viewed in portfolio.
 6. Watchlist contains current prices of stocks.
+7. User can edit account details.

 ## Changes
 1. Renamed table/model `portfoliocontent` to `portfoliodetail`